Cathy Haenlein

 Biography

-Cathy has a particular focus on transnational environmental crime, with regional expertise in East and Southern Africa, including fieldwork in Kenya, Tanzania, Uganda, Zambia, Madagascar, the Seychelles, Malawi, Mozambique, Gabon and Sierra Leone.
-Cathy is the editor, with M L R Smith, of Poaching, Wildlife Trafficking and Security in Africa: Myths and Realities (Abingdon: Taylor and Francis, 2016).
+Cathy has extensive experience delivering complex research programmes relating to crime and insecurity worldwide.
+She has a key focus on environmental crime, and has led fieldwork in Kenya, Tanzania, Uganda, Zambia, Madagascar, the Seychelles, Malawi, Mozambique, Gabon and Sierra Leone.
+She is the editor, with M L R Smith, of the book Poaching, Wildlife Trafficking and Security in Africa: Myths and Realities (Routledge, 2016).

-She is also the Chair of RUSI’s Strategic Hub for Organised Crime Research, established in partnership with the Home Office, National Crime Agency, Foreign and Commonwealth Office, and Research Councils UK’s Partnership for Conflict, Crime and Security.
+Cathy is the Chair of RUSI’s Strategic Hub for Organised Crime Research (SHOC), established in partnership with the National Crime Agency, Home Office and Foreign & Commonwealth Office, and Research Councils UK.

-Cathy is a Research Associate and guest lecturer in King’s College London’s Marjan Centre for the Study of War and the Non-Human Sphere.
-Before joining RUSI in 2012, she worked in Madagascar as a Project Development Specialist for an international NGO.
+Before joining RUSI in 2012, she worked in Madagascar as a Project Development Specialist in the development sector.
 She also spent five years in Italy, working with European publications on EU–African relations, development cooperation and migration.

-Cathy holds an MSc in African Politics from the School of Oriental and African Studies, University of London, with a focus on crime, conflict and peacekeeping – as well as a BA from Durham University in Combined Social Sciences (Politics, Criminology, Geography).
+Cathy holds an MSc in African Politics from the School of Oriental and African Studies, University of London, with a focus on crime, conflict and peacekeeping – and a BA from Durham University in Combined Social Sciences (Criminology, Politics, Geography).

 Latest publications